 IAS 19R will be applied in KPN's interim 2013 financial statements, with a restatement of comparative 2012 numbers.
-As of 1 January 2013, all unrecognized cumulative actuarial losses and past service costs were recognized at once, which reduced equity attributable to equity holders by EUR 1,127 million (net of tax).
-The comparative restatement impact of IAS19R on KPN's shareholders' equity as of 1 January 2012 would have been a reduction of EUR 657 million (net of tax).
+As of 1 January 2013, all unrecognized cumulative actuarial losses and past service costs will be recognized at once, which will reduce equity attributable to equity holders by EUR 1,127 million (net of tax).
+The comparative restatement impact of IAS19R on KPN's shareholders' equity as of 1 January 2012 is a reduction of EUR 657 million (net of tax).

 Also from 1 January 2013, under IAS 19R, the pension provision in KPN's consolidated balance sheet is determined by the funded status (defined benefit obligation less the fair value of plan assets) of the pension plans.
-KPN's pension provision in its consolidated balance sheet therefore increased by EUR 1,380 million and its deferred tax assets increased by EUR 253 million.
+KPN's pension provision in its consolidated balance sheet will therefore increase by EUR 1,380 million and its deferred tax assets will increase by EUR 253 million.

-In 2012, actuarial losses of EUR 672 million were incurred (totaling EUR 542 million net of tax) which under IAS 19R were recognized immediately in equity attributable to equity holders as of 1 January 2013.
+In 2012, actuarial losses of EUR 672 million were incurred (totaling EUR 542 million net of tax) which under IAS 19R are recognized immediately in equity attributable to equity holders.